Redocly/redocly-cli/docs/openapi-starter.md

 ## How to manage your files

 By default, you will have a root directory (`openapi`) that contains a sample API definition file (`openapi.yml`).
-The sample file is already split into its consituent parts, which are contained in the `code_samples`, `components` and `paths` folders.
+The sample file is already split into its constituent parts, which are contained in the `code_samples`, `components` and `paths` folders.

 ### Just starting out with API docs?